EdgeNet-project/edgenet-project.github.io/remote_login_set.md

 ---
 ---
-# A Remote Login Set on EdgeNet
+# Tutorial: Create a Set of EdgeNet Containers That You Can Access Via Remote Login
 A main value proposition of EdgeNet is that it provides nodes that are scattered across the internet, offering both topological and geographic diversity.
-Different sorts of users will want to take advantage of this diversity in different ways.
-This tutorial focuses on the user who wishes to log into vantage points across the internet, in order to launch various tools at the command line.
-An archetypal user of this sort might be a student in a computer networking course who is conducting lab exercises in network measurements.
-They want to conduct pings and traceroutes from a variety of locations.
+This tutorial focuses on the user whose workflow consists of logging into containers and launching tools at the command line.
+An archetypal user of this sort is a student in a computer networking course who is carrying out lab exercises in network measurements.
+They want to conduct pings and traceroutes from a variety of vantage points.

-In this tutorial, you will create a Kubernetes pod that consists of a simple container that contains the ping and traceroute commands.
-You will deploy replicas of that pod across EdgeNet.
+In this tutorial, you will create a Kubernetes pod that consists of a simple container in which the `ping` and `traceroute` tools have been installed.
+You will deploy replicas of the pod across EdgeNet.
 You will then be able to log into these replicas and conduct pings and traceroutes.

 ## What You Will Do and What You Will Learn
-You will create a vanilla CentOS image and install the `ping` and `traceroute` tools on it.
-You will deploy this image to EdgeNet nodes around the world.
-You will then log in to one or more nodes and conduct measurements from those nodes.
+You will create a vanilla CentOS container and install the `ping` and `traceroute` tools in it.
+You will deploy this container to EdgeNet nodes around the world.
+You will then log in to one or more containers and conduct measurements from the vantage points that they provide.

 Following this tutorial, you will have the skills necessary to create a Linux container, install the software that you like via a package